 Tips for better sleep.

+One of the best tips for better sleep.
 Try to exercise 20 to 30 minutes a day.
 Daily exercise often helps people sleep, although a workout soon before bedtime may interfere with sleep.
 For maximum benefit, try to get your exercise about 6 to 8 hours before going to bed.
 Do not exercise within two hours of bedtime.

-2. Avoid caffeine, nicotine, and alcohol
+2. Avoid caffeine, nicotine, and other habit-forming beverages

 Avoid drinks that contain caffeine, which acts as a stimulant and keeps people awake.
-Sources of caffeine include coffee, chocolate, soft drinks, non-herbal teas and some pain relievers.
+Sources of caffeine include coffee, chocolate, soft drinks, non-herbal teas, and some pain relievers.
 Smokers tend to sleep very lightly and often wake up in the early morning due to nicotine withdrawal.

 3. Darken your bedroom — completely